OCA/l10n-netherlands/l10n_nl_tax_invoice_basis/README.rst

 Without this module installed for example, when you use an accounting date with vendor invoices, the Generic TAX reports & Aangifte omzetbelasting shows the VAT in the wrong period/date.

-If you want to adopt the Kasstelsel system instead, consider to install the standard Odoo module account_tax_cash_basis instead.
+If you want to adopt the Kasstelsel system instead, consider to install the standard Odoo module account_tax_cash_basis.
 Find more information about the kasstelsel system in: https://www.belastingdienst.nl/wps/wcm/connect/bldcontentnl/belastingdienst/zakelijk/btw/btw_aangifte_doen_en_betalen/bereken_het_bedrag/hoe_berekent_u_het_btw_bedrag/kasstelsel/kasstelsel